-The green light of either Room 237 or the stairwell enters the shot from above.
+The green light of either room 237 or the stairwell seems to enter the shot from above.
 Actually, the color we see is likely the cream paint of the hall but with the red and the lighting it appears green, which I would think is intentional.

 450 MCU Jack.
 (1:45:46)

 Cut to Jack, the far left red doors of the lounge behind him.

 JACK (voice returning to normal): What should be done with him?